Guard Your Heart and Mind From the Enemy in 2021

 There are so many times I will be in prayer and just throw up my hands and say “Sorry Lord, I am just wiped out.
 I’ve got nothing!
 I don’t even know what to say!”

-After some time it can lead to feeling depressed because you feel like you just can’t keep up with life!
 You feel like you let everyone down because they want to do things and you just don’t have the energy.
 You feel like life is just getting away from you.
-Then that depressed feeling just affects everything else and starts this cycle.
+That depressed feeling then just begins to affect everything else and starts this vicious cycle.

 Setting a “Watchman on the Wall” to Guard Your Mind and Heart